DinneK/GitFit/docs/daily_retros.md

      - Dinne: Getting two mock iterators test assessments down within the 30 minutes I set out to complete them in.
 Also, making the time to honor myself in desiring to test myself.
      - Matt: After getting clarification from Beth, I was able to get a hold of working POST methods for FETCH calls.
      - Dani: Making the intentional time to go out and network.

+### Wednesday 09/14/22

+- Today we created:
+     - Activities class
+          - `findUserByID(userID)`
+          - `getMostRecentDate(userID)`
+          - `getMostRecentWeekData(userID, date)`
+          - `getUserMilesPerDay(user, date)`
+          - `getUserMinutesFromDay(userId, date)`
+          - `getUserMinActiveAvgForWeek(userId, date)`
+          - `didUserMeetStepGoalForDay(user, date)`
+          - `filterDaysExceededUserStepGoal(user)`
+          - `findUserStairClimbingRecord(userId)`
+          - `getUsersStairsClimbedAvg(date)`
+          - along with our TDD build for all of these methods found in our `Activities-test.js` file

+- To Do:
+     - Finish the last two methods in our `Activities.js` class
+     - UPdate our FETCH methods to update the URL
+     - Data Model to DOM manipulation
+     - Complete Fetch calls after DOM manipulation so that we can actually incorporate user input to POST api calls

+- Challenges:
+     - Dinne: Trying to satay calm today, after juggle so much today; doing iterator practice this morning, completing my assigned methods for the `Activities.js` class, and not doing so well during mock assessment practices this evening.
+This whole day has been a mental challenge.
+     - Matt: Properly accessing parts of objects during my practice with array iterators.
+     - Dani: A challenge for me today was not to compare myself to another person's code.
+I took some time to work on array iterators practice with a classmate and both he and I were working on the same problem set, except he got the answer a lot faster than I did.
+The challenge was getting myself to a place where I don't want to worry about "not getting" in the moment.
+My learning comes with patience and trust with my own abilities.

+- Wins:
+     - Dinne: Being  able to say (I've been following the mantra of) you've done this before you can do it again, instead of being nervous or beating myself up.
+Really starting to believe in my abilities has been my biggest win.
+     - Matt: But, on the flip side, i'm getting further on my thought process, i.e. the ability to follow a logic flow, than getting stuck.
+I am seeing a strong growth.
+     - Dani: My win was being able to take my time to show a group of people my thought process when I work through a problem.
+The important thing here is that I was able to speak in full sentences.
+It gives me the confidence to be able to speak in code, and therefore getting me closer to feel comfortable to speak to employers.